The Outlaw Ocean: Reception

 The book was acclaimed by critics.
 It was reviewed positively in The Guardian, New Statesman, NPR and The New York Times.
 It also entered The New York Times Best Seller list in September 2019.

 Urbina's reporting adapted for the book won numerous awards as a New York Times series.

 Adaptations

 The book is accompanied by a musical project, The Outlaw Ocean Music Project, which involved around 200 musicians sampling field recordings from the book's research trips and creating a soundtrack.

 Urbina also established The Outlaw Ocean Project, a non-profit journalism organisation to produce further stories about maritime crime.

 A film adaptation of Urbina's reporting is in development by Netflix, set to be produced by Leonardo DiCaprio.

+In 2022 CBC Radio and the LA Times released a seven-part podcast called The Outlaw Ocean, featuring Urbina's reportage.